 Timelapse by Myles Zhang

 Since 1971, the old Essex County Jail has sat abandoned and decaying in Newark’s University Heights neighborhood.
-Opened in 1837, this is the oldest surviving government structure in Newark and is on the National Register of Historic Places.
-The building desperately needs investment and a vision for its transformation.
-Few structures in this city reflect the history of racial segregation, immigration, and demographic change as well as this jail.
+Expanded in stages since 1837, this jail is among the oldest government structures in Newark and is on the National Register of Historic Places.
+The building desperately needs investment and a vision for transforming decay into a symbol of urban regeneration.
+Few structures in this city reflect the history of racial segregation, immigration, and demographic change as well as this jail does.

-In Spring 2018, a graduate studio at Columbia University’s architecture school documented this structure.
-Eleven students and two architects documented and explored the jail’s condition, context, and history.
-They built upon this historical analysis to form preservation strategies.
-Each student developed a reuse proposal for museum, public park, housing, or prisoner re-entry and education center.
-By proposing 11 alternatives for a site long abandoned, the project symbolically transformed a narrative of confinement into a story of freedom.
+In spring 2018, a graduate studio at Columbia University’s master’s in historic preservation program documented this structure.
+Eleven students and two architects (Bryony Roberts and Belmont Freeman) recorded the jail’s condition, context, and history.
+Each student developed a reuse proposal for a museum, public park, housing, or prisoner re-entry and education center.
+By proposing eleven alternatives, the project transformed a narrative of confinement into a story of regeneration.

-The hope is that, by presenting this jail’s history in a public space where several thousand people viewed it per week, we can build support for preservation and raise awareness of the need to stabilize this site.
-Over the next year, an architecture studio led by Anthony Schuman and Darius Sollohub at the New Jersey Institute of Technology: College of Architecture and Design is conducting further site studies with a grant from the New Jersey Historic Trust.
+The finished exhibit was on display from May 15 through September 27, 2019.
+The exhibit makes the case for preserving the buildings and integrating them into the redevelopment of the surrounding area.
+The hope is that, by presenting this jail’s history in a public space where several thousand people viewed it per week, historians can build support for the jail’s reuse.
+Over the next year, an architecture studio at the New Jersey Institute of Technology’s College of Architecture and Design is conducting further site studies.
 Before any work begins, the next immediate step is to remove all debris, trim destructive foliage, and secure the site from trespassers.
-These actions will buy time while the local government and the other stakeholders determine the logistics of a full-scale redevelopment effort.
+These actions will buy time while the city government and the other stakeholders determine the logistics of a full-scale redevelopment effort.

 Curated by Myles Zhang